Click to download the Fall HS & Adult Summer Short-Sided Rules for the Adult Summer Division.

 A registration link will be posted in April of the year for the Summer season.

-Games will start the first Sunday in June and run for 8 weeks.
+Games will start the second Sunday in June and run for 8 weeks.

 Games will be scheduled only on Sundays at 2, 3:30, or 5 PM.